 Pregnancy acupuncture is safe when practiced by an expert

-Another study in 2009, concluded that “Acupuncture treatment is safe if the practitioners are well educated, trained, and experienced.”
+It’s important to seek out an acupuncturist who is well-educated, trained, and experienced in providing acupuncture during pregnancy to ensure your safety and that of your baby.
+A study in 2009, concluded just that: “Acupuncture treatment is safe if the practitioners are well educated, trained, and experienced.”

-Lastly, because many women are worried that acupuncture in early pregnancy can cause the miscarriage, a study in Australia showed it was safe during the first trimester.
-In fact, women who had this natural therapy had effectively halved their risk of miscarriages (5% compared to the Australian average of 11%).
+Some women are worried that acupuncture in early pregnancy may cause the miscarriage, a study in Australia not only showed it was safe during the first trimester, in fact, women who had this natural therapy had effectively halved their risk of miscarriages (5% compared to the Australian average of 11%).

-To sum it up, acupuncture is safe, and during pregnancy, it is even safer when done correctly, no matter in which trimester you receive the treatment.
+To sum it up, acupuncture is safe, and during pregnancy when done correctly by an expert acupuncturist, no matter in which trimester you receive the treatment.

 Here are some conclusions from various acupuncture safety studies: